periodicpoint/robusta/README.md

 -o ./output/projectname.tex
 ```

-5. Please note, though: the *arabica boilerplate* is designed to be used with the given directory structure respectively file structure indicated in [BODYPLAN.md](./BODYPLAN.md).
+5. Please note, though: the *robusta boilerplate* is designed to be used with the given directory structure respectively file structure indicated in [BODYPLAN.md](./BODYPLAN.md).
 Of particular importance are the *metadata* and *settings* files: `./metadata/00_01_metadata.yaml` `./settings/00_02_settings.yaml`.

 6. The boilerplate should work even if you change its inner structure but keep in mind to change all the paths and variables accordingly.
-The `arabica.template` file may work as long as you provide some basic variables used in this template file.
+The `robusta.template` file may work as long as you provide some basic variables used in this template file.

 # Enjoy
 1. Go to `./output/` and enjoy your results.